 Jarrett and Jerome are brothers with BIG imaginations.
 When they go on imaginary adventures, read those in a graphic novel format.
 They also use their creative powers to get rid of babysitters.
 Currently, they’re working on terrorizing their older babysitter, Ms. Joyce.
 But she’s smart–and isn’t fooled by the boys’ behavior.
 In fact, she saves their dad’s failing hair product business by turning it into a cleaning product.
 Kids will love the action, humor, and fun of this illustrated adventure!

 I Survived by Lauren Tarshis

-Wow – these are addicting reads!
-They’re excellent, fast-paced adventures great for 9 year old kids set during significant historical events that are perfect for elementary age kids just getting comfortable with chapter books.
+These are excellent, fast-paced adventure books for 4th graders set during significant historical events that are perfect for elementary-age kids just getting comfortable with chapter books.
 Kids will zip through these incredible adventures, learning history in the process.
-The books always are about a young person trying to survive a historically important, life-changing event such as Pompeii, the Titanic, Pearl Harbor, or the Battle of Gettysburg.
+The I Survived books always are about a young person trying to survive a historically significant, life-changing event such as Pompeii, the Titanic, Pearl Harbor, or the Battle of Gettysburg.